 - Scunci No Slip Grip hair ties — these are amazing at keeping my girls’ hair secure without creating tangles

 - Aussie hair spray — good hold with a touch of shine, and I have a soft spot for that Aussie scent

 - bobby pins — not pictured, but you’ll just need 3

 St. Patrick’s Day Shamrock Hairstyle How To

-Step Four: Taking the top section, divide it in half and anchor it to the head using a bobby pin.
-Slide it all the way in and it will be hidden.
+Taking the top section, divide it in half and anchor it to the head using a bobby pin.
+Slide it all the way in over the bottom side of the elastic, and it will be hidden.

 Give the hair a misting of hairspray, smoothing down any wayward hairs.
 Finish this cute St. Patrick’s Day shamrock hairstyle with a length of green satin ribbon wound around the remaining ponytail.

 And of course, now my younger daughter wants the same style… Good thing it’s really very simple and easy to create!

 PIN IT NOW!
 CLICK HERE TO ADD THIS SHAMROCK HAIRSTYLE FOR KIDS TUTORIAL TO YOUR ST. PATRICK’S DAY BOARD ON PINTEREST!

 P.S.
 If you’re looking for more St. Patrick’s Day ideas, this walnut oatmeal sweet Irish soda bread is a must-try recipe!